hellesgrind/emotionally-expressive-voice-assistant/README.md

 LLMScrapper is organized into several key components:

 - `client.py`: Starts recording of audio and sends it to service.
-- `speech_analyzer/main.py`: FastAPI app with websocket endpoint that audio data and returns audio data of generated response.
+- `app/main.py`: FastAPI app with websocket endpoint that audio data and returns audio data of generated response.
-- `speech_analyzer/generation.py`: Prompt is initialized here.
+- `app/ttt.py`: Prompt is initialized here.
 LLM generation part.
 Basically sends request to OpenAI API.
-- `speech_analyzer/tts.py`: Post-processing of audio is here.
-Generation of audio too, actually.
+- `app/tts.py`: Post-processing of audio is here.
+- `app/elevenlabs_model.py`: Check here how to collect alignment info for post-processing.